 Current form is extremely important when betting on golf.
 It may sound obvious, but many people ignore this basic consideration when picking their selections.
 At the time of writing, Tiger Woods hasn’t won a golf tournament since 2009, yet the 14-time Major Champion is still being backed religiously by many on the back of his former successes week after week.
 Tiger may, one day, return to somewhere near his best, but the market has consistently over-rated his chances of success since his return without any real evidence of that form coming back.

 Course form plays a hugely influential part in the consideration of the golf compilers.
-Sometimes players will have particular knowledge of a course – perhaps it is their home course which they practice on regularly – and this knowledge can often be worth several shots over a tournament – enough to lift a player from a top-10 contender, to outright victor.
+Sometimes players will have particular knowledge of a course – perhaps it is their home course which they practice on regularly.
+This knowledge can often be worth several shots over a tournament – enough to lift a player from a top-10 contender, to outright victor.

 A course with particularly tight fairways rewards accurate drivers, while some courses play longer or shorter depending on their layout.
 Get a little left or right off the tee at Augusta for instance, and you are in for a very frustrating day on course.
 Golf really is horses for courses, and it’s important to identify the particular course characteristics before narrowing your shortlist ahead of any tournament.
 When you know what type of player you are looking for, always have a good look at the relevant statistics – you can be sure the bookmaker will have done.
 Do you need a player with excellent Greens In Regulation stats, or a big hitter to gobble up the yardage?

 Finally, it’s always worth weighing up the e/w terms offered by various bookmakers.
 Paddy Power and Boylesports for instance have gone all out recently to gain business in many of the Majors by offering first 6 places, then 7 places, up to an incredible 8 places in some 2011 Majors.
-While this offer leaves their place market considerably under-broke and likely to cost them money, they hope to make good profits from bringing in more bets on the winner, as well as acquiring new customers who may bring repeat business over the coming months and years.
+This offer leaves their place market considerably under-broke and likely to cost them money.
+However they hope to make good profits from bringing in more bets on the winner, as well as acquiring new customers who may bring repeat business over the coming months and years.

 Offering the extra places does however mean they cannot afford to be best price about many runners at all, so you may have the decision to back a player at ¼ odds for first 8 places at 40/1, or head elsewhere for 66/1, but only get ¼ for the first six places.
 A tough decision and one with no “right answer”.
 Use your best judgement to balance getting a big price, with a good chance of a place payout.